UMCarpentries/intro-curriculum-r/paper/paper.md

 colored sticky notes [@becker_responding_2016; @the_carpentries_live_2018].
-As the workshop was virtual, we used Zoom reaction icons as virtual sticky notes, with the red X reaction to ask for help and the green checkmark to indicate that they successfully completed the exercise at hand.
+As the workshop was virtual, we used Zoom reaction icons as virtual sticky notes, with the red X reaction to ask for help and the green checkmark to indicate that an exercise was successfully completed.
 We had thirty-nine learners of various skill levels from several different countries, all of whom provided very positive reviews of the workshop.
-By the end of the workshop learners on average felt more confident writing programs, using programming to work with data, overcoming problems while programming, and searching for answers to technical questions online (n = 14 survey respondents; pre- and post-workshop surveys).
+By the end of the workshop, learners on average felt more confident writing programs, using programming to work with data, overcoming problems while programming, and searching for answers to technical questions online (n = 14 survey respondents; pre- and post-workshop surveys).
-All attendees who filled out the post-workshop survey (n = 19) would also recommend the workshop to others.
+All attendees who filled out the post-workshop survey (n = 19) would  recommend the workshop to others.

 ### Virtual Workshop Reflection